Bira/octopus-carnival/_drafts/wir-neverwinter-other-factions-3.md

 Only Kholzourl knows the expedition's real goal, which is actually left for the GM to determine (the book gives several options later).
-Regardless of that true goal, they have been profiting from the ore extracted from the Delzoun mines, which include iron, mithral, and a metal known as Hellthorn which takes remarkably well to enchantments based on infernal magic.
+Regardless of that true goal, they have been profiting from the ores extracted from the Delzoun mines, which include iron, mithral, and a metal known as Hellthorn which takes remarkably well to enchantments based on infernal magic.